ideocanvas/p2p-meeting/README.md

 # P2P Meeting

-A secure peer-to-peer file sharing application that allows direct file transfers between devices without storing data on servers.
+A secure peer-to-peer video meeting application that allows direct video and audio communication between multiple participants without storing data on servers.

 ## Features

-- **100% Private**: Files are transferred directly between devices.
+- **100% Private**: Video and audio are streamed directly between participants.
 Nothing stored on our servers.
-- **No Size Limits**: Send files of any size.
-Large videos, documents, archives - anything goes.
+- **Multi-Participant Support**: Connect with multiple people in a single meeting room.
-- **Easy Connection**: Just scan a QR code to connect.
+- **Easy Connection**: Just scan a QR code or share a link to join a meeting.
 No accounts, no apps to download.
-- **Secure Transfer**: All transfers are encrypted and secure.
+- **Secure Communication**: All video and audio streams are encrypted and secure.
 - **Cross-platform**: Works on any modern browser with WebRTC support.

 ## Technology Stack